-The receivership process typically begins when a commercial property owner stops making mortgage payments.
-The lender submits a petition to the court to appoint a receiver either prior to an action to foreclose or concurrently with the foreclosure.
+The receivership process ordinarily begins when a commercial property owner goes into default.
+The lender submits a petition to the court to appoint a receiver either before an action to foreclose or concurrently with the foreclosure.

 Furthermore, the duties of the receiver include:

-However, hiring a receiver can be costly for the lender.
-Generally, receivers are paid on an hourly basis, with rates typically ranging from $250 to $500 per hour, although rates vary quite a bit based on the geographic location of the property.
-The lender is required to cover the cost of a court-appointed receiver.
+Hiring a receiver can be costly for the lender.
+Generally, receivers are paid on an hourly basis, with rates typically being several hundred dollars per hour.
+Though, rates vary quite a bit based on the geographic location of the property.
+The lender has to cover the cost of a court-appointed receiver.